• Home |

 Cost and Availability

-Most new .357 Magnum handguns can also safely run .38 special cartridges, which adds to their versatility.
+All .357 Magnum revolvers can also safely run .38 special cartridges, which adds to their versatility.
 However, the selection of guns chambered for this magnum cartridge is generally limited to revolvers.
+(You can carry a 357 Mag Desert Eagle pistol if you want, but it is unwieldy!)

 When it comes to price, both .357 Mag practice and defensive ammo cost significantly more than 9mm.
-However, there are plenty of different load options available to modern shooters, and you can always save a few bucks by buying in bulk.
+There are plenty of different load options available to modern shooters, and you can always save a few bucks by buying in bulk.

 .40 Smith & Wesson

-Sitting squarely between the popular 9mm and .45 ACP, the .40 Smith & Wesson (.40 S&W or simply .40 for short) is often called the “compromise cartridge.”
+Sitting between the popular 9mm and .45 ACP in terms of bullet diameter, the .40 Smith & Wesson (aka ".40 S&W" or ".40 vcal") is often called a “compromise cartridge.”

 Introduced in 1990, the .40 S&W is a relative newcomer.
 The cartridge was specifically developed to match the performance of the FBI’s reduced-velocity 10mm Auto.
 Designers reduced the 10mm’s powder charge, removed the extra empty space, and shortened the case length to produce the new .40 S&W.